PriyankaGoradia/Breast-Cancer-Classification-AI-Pipeline/README.md

 ## Class Label Transformation

-The class labels are transformed to 0 for benign and 1 for malignant tumors.
+The class labels are transformed to 0 for benign and 1 for malignant tumours.

 ## Data Splitting